RabbidTurkey/turkeyautofarmerdocumentation/README.md

  > travel_speed - your travel speed (can be found in your game settings under Expedition boosts)
  > troop_tier - the tier of troops you want to farm with, so t1/t2/t3/t4
  > troop_form - the form of troops you want to farm with, choose cavalry ofc
+Example:
 ![image](https://github.com/RabbidTurkey/tutuautofarmerdocs/assets/76893259/ec8cbb88-515f-433f-83e9-78b9ceb581a5)

+# RUN THE AUTOFARMER
+You're finally good to go!!
+You can create a shortcut for the `autofarmer.py` file and run it whenever you want.
+Follow the prompts once you run it, and you should be up and running!